 Though the house was previously occupied, the interior layout was disjointed and the rooms were dated.
-Our client had a defined vision for the house and wanted to expand the interior footprint and incorporate the attached livestock barn areas shown on the far left of the top photo above within the new interior.
+My client had a defined vision for the house and wanted to expand the interior footprint and incorporate the attached livestock barn areas (shown on the far left of the top photo above) within the new interior.
 With this extra space, Lafourcade proposed changing the location of the entry and reversing the existing stairway to improve the flow of the house.

-I suggested squeezing in elements like an informal powder bath on the back stair landing for easy access from the Kitchen and Family Room.
-Breaking through the wall – the beginnings of the bath.
+I suggested squeezing in familiar American elements, like an informal powder bath on the back stair landing for easy access from the Kitchen and Family Room.
+The photo above shows us breaking through the wall and the beginnings of the bath.

 Watching the French construction teams at work was fascinating.
-The thick stonewalls were knocked away and carefully rebuilt amongst metal supports.
+The thick stone walls were knocked away and carefully rebuilt amongst metal supports.

 The classic style Provençal iron railing was built and welded on site.

-Because technical details can often get lost in translation, for the complex painted line details that I proposed for the bedrooms, we would sketch and label each room’s painting scheme together at our site meetings to ensure Jacques had a clear plan.
+Because technical details can often get lost in translation, for the complex painted line details that I proposed for the bedrooms, we sketched and labeled each room’s painting scheme together at our site meetings to ensure Jacques had a clear plan of action.

 I truly enjoyed the process of working closely with my longtime client and the Lafourcade team and their craftsman during this restoration to renew and refine the interiors.
 It’s always exciting to do interior design projects in another country, work with the materials indigenous to the area, and learn about the traditional structural details.
 For example, I quickly learned about the door and window hardware, millwork details, classic terracotta flooring and exterior façade and shutter colors.
 It was exciting to collaborate on the design of the bathrooms and interior cabinetry.
 My client and I used Pinterest extensively to share ideas on French Country style.
 Also, I referenced often one of my favorite books, Compendium Architectural Antiques, to propose paint colors, millwork details, and bathroom designs.